TheRohans/rigormining/README.md

 You can login with anything for credentials.

 I've removed most of the original backend for this - it was using AWS amplify, graphql, and dynmodb for login and storage, but those amplify version of those things suck.
 So any reference you see to graphql doesn't work, but I left it in to see how it was working.

+The thing that still work right now, is the PDF and epub document loading and viewing - you can see highlighting callback in the console.